NSW Retention Money Trust Account

 - The head contractor may choose to establish the trust account for a particular subcontractor or a particular project by the head contractor.
 The account name must include the name of the head contractor and the words “trust account”.
 The head contractor must tell the deposit-taking institution that the purpose of the account is as a trust account pursuant to the Regulation.

-- The head contractor is required to advise the Chief Executive of the Office of Finance and Services of certain details relating to the trust account.
+- The head contractor is required to advise the Secretary (meaning the Commissioner for Fair Trading, Department of Finance, Services and Innovation or, if there is no Commissioner, the Secretary of the Department) of certain details relating to the trust account.

 - A head contractor may only withdraw money from the trust account if one of the events are triggered: